-The Cardiopulmonary Science - Respiratory Therapist Program is administered in the Department of Allied Health Sciences.
-The Bachelor of Science degree in Cardiopulmonary Science provides the general education core and allied health core, cardiopulmonary didactic, and laboratory courses, and clinical internship education necessary for the advanced respiratory care practitioner.
+The Respiratory Therapy Program is administered in the Department of Allied Health Sciences.
+The Bachelor of Science degree in Respiratory Therapy provides the general education core and allied health core, cardiopulmonary didactic, and laboratory courses, and clinical internship education necessary for the advanced respiratory care practitioner.

 Respiratory therapists provide care for patients with heart and lung problems such as asthma, chronic bronchitis, emphysema, cystic fibrosis